 Lodging: Applegate Valley itself offers very limited lodging options.
 More options are available in Grants Pass, Jacksonville, Medford and Ashland.
 Each of these communities offers a range of options from hotels to bed and breakfasts to boutique inns.
 You’ll find excellent dining and outdoor-adventure options in these towns too.

-Tasting Room Hours: Because they are quite small, most of the wineries in the Applegate Valley offer limited tasting hours, especially in off-peak seasons.
-Check the wineries’ websites in advance, but call to confirm before setting out.
+Tasting Room Hours: Because they are quite small, most of the wineries in the Applegate Valley offer limited tasting hours, especially in the cooler months.
+For the best experience, check What to Expect at Oregon Wineries During COVID-19.